peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

   example, <code>22("Test")</code> is converted to <code>"Test"</code> and
   <code>true</code> is converted to <code>"true"</code>).
 If, after such
  conversion, two or more map keys are identical, this method throws a CBORException.
-The example code given in <see cref='PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)'/>
+The example code given in
+ <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
  can be used to write out certain keys of a CBOR map in a given order to a JSON string.</p>